MarcColl10/depth_from_events/README.md

 ## Evaluating checkpoints

 See the below commands for evaluating a specific checkpoint on a specific dataset.
-If you want visuals, add `+callbacks=live_vis` to the command.
+If you want visuals, add `+callbacks=live_vis` to the command; this will visualize things in [Rerun](https://rerun.io/).

 Running checkpoint on UZH-FPV:
 ```bash